 These represent listed investments in quoted liquidity funds.
 The assets are stated at market value using quoted market prices in active markets or expected realisable value, in the case of cash deposits.
-The amounts held in the liquidity funds have increased over the year mainly due to timing differences on premium receipts awaiting settlement.
+The amounts held in the liquidity funds have increased over the year mainly due to timing differences on premium receipts awaiting settlement and other timing differences.